 Informed decision-making and selection of preferred alternative(s).

-This project will be developed in close collaboration with SARChI: Bioprocess Engineering (CeBER/Future Water)
+This project was developed in close collaboration with SARChI: Bioprocess Engineering (CeBER/Future Water).

-Downstream options and inputs will be informed to a lesser or greater extend by the choice of fibres and the opportunities for metal recovery i.e. upstream scenarios
+Downstream options and inputs were informed to a lesser or greater extend by the choice of fibres and the opportunities for metal recovery i.e. upstream scenarios.

 Towards Resilient Futures CoP